joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/12/us/politics/maryland-couple-submarine-secrets-court.html?searchResultPosition=8

 **Nets Bar Kyrie Irving From All Practices and Games**\
-`Irving already was facing the prospect of missing all home games because of a city ordinance requiring at least one vaccine does for most people at sports arenas.`\
+`Irving already was facing the prospect of missing all home games because of a city ordinance requiring at least one vaccine dose for most people at sports arenas.`\
 https://nytimes.com/2021/10/12/sports/basketball/kyrie-irving-vaccine.html?searchResultPosition=9

 **On Covid, I Finally Found Common Ground.
 In Germany.**\